google/WebFundamentals/src/content/en/updates/2017/04/nic58.md

 <div class="clearfix"></div>

-I’m Pete LePage, let’s dive in and see what’s new for developers in Chrome 58!
+I’m Pete LePage.
+Let’s dive in and see what’s new for developers in Chrome 58!

 <div class="clearfix"></div>